Jürgen Klopp's Liverpool crowned Premier League champions | DW | 25.06.2020

 Jürgen Klopp's team now have an unassailable 23-point lead at the top of the table, with seven games to play.
 It is the earliest any team in Premier League history has ever sealed the title.

-Liverpool last won the English championship in 1990 and it's the 19th time the club has won the domestic title in their history.
+Liverpool last won the English championship in 1990 and it's the 19th time the club has won the domestic title, one less than Manchester United.

 Kenny Dalglish, who was the last manager to lead the Anfield club to title glory 30 years ago, was effusive in his praise of the current incumbent: "Since Jürgen came in, he epitomizes everything the club stands for," Dalglish said.
 "We'll have a lot more days to look forward to as long as Jürgen's there."

-Liverpool were in scintillating form on Wednesday night after they thrashed Crystal Palace 4-0 to put pressure on Manchester City ahead of their trip to face Chelsea on Thursday.
-The Liverpool result meant only victory would do for Pep Guardiola's team, something they were unable to do after goals from Christian Pulisic and Willian saw off City and their title hopes.
+Liverpool were in scintillating form on Wednesday night after they thrashed Crystal Palace 4-0 to put pressure on Manchester City ahead of City's trip to face Chelsea on Thursday.
+The Liverpool result meant only victory would do for Pep Guardiola's team, something they were unable to achieve after goals from Christian Pulisic and Willian saw off City and, with it, any faint hopes they had of retaining their title.

 The 2013 Champions League final between Bayern Munich and Borussia Dortmund was one of the greats.
 As the first all-German final in Europe's premier club competition, it signified the reemergence of German football.
 (25.04.2020)